 Sister Louise Bullis, M.M.

 Sister Louise, from Brooklyn, New York, entered Maryknoll in 1945.
-She earned a BA in education from Mary Rogers College in Maryknoll, New York, and then moved to Honolulu, Hawaii.
-Sister Louise was a primary and high school teacher in three schools in Honolulu.
+She earned a Bachelor’s Degree in Education from Mary Rogers College in Maryknoll, NY, and then was assigned to Honolulu, Hawaii.
+Sister Louise was primary and high school teacher in three schools in Honolulu.

-Sister Louise resides at the Maryknoll Sisters Center, where she enjoys a God-given creativity with needle and thread and takes many sewing requests from fellow members of our Rogers Community, among other activities.
+Sister Louise currently resides at the Maryknoll Sisters Center in NY, where she enjoys a God-given creativity with needle and thread and takes many sewing requests from fellow members of the Rogers Community, among other activities.